Farewe/invacost/Readme.md

 was driven by methods relatively robust to such issues.

 **Note: when using the package, please cite the individual model packages.
-Update citations with your package versions\!
+Update citations with your package versions!
 To do that type for example `citation("earth")` in R**

 -   **Ordinary least square regressions** (hereafter called OLS, R package `stats`, function `lm`).
 OLS regressions are the classical regression methods used in statistics.
 Coefficient estimates should be relatively robust to heteroscedasticity & temporal